prajendira/ProtractorFramework/README.md

 **Protractor 7.0.0**
 **Jasmine 3.6.2**

-## Project Description
-The purpose of this test is to to check the functionalities of the calculator functions using protractor jasmine framework and generate HTML report and screenshots.

 ### Test Files ( all in .js)
 **conf.js** - contains the configuration files to run the test called *calculator.js* (specs: ['../tests/calculator.js'])